When are the games?

 What about the rest of the field?

-Elijah Stewart is USC’s all-time leader in 3-pointers made, and he signed an Exhibit 10 contract with the Pacers — allowing him to receive a bonus of up to $50,000 if he signs with the Mad Ants.
-It can also be converted to a two-way contract by the first day of the regular season, but the bonus gets rescinded.
-Fort Wayne here he comes, probably.
+A two-time Sun Belt Defensive Player of the Year, Jakeenan Gant worked out for the Pacers earlier this month and parlayed that invitation into an Exhibit 10 contract, allowing him to receive a bonus of up to $50,000 if he is waived before the start of the season and elects to play for the Mad Ants.
+It can also be converted to a two-way contract by the first day of the regular season.
+Fort Wayne, here he comes (probably).

 Markis McDuffie won a championship at the Portsmith Invitational (the top tournament for college seniors), and he received some valuable advice from fellow Wichita State alum Fred VanVleet, whose path to an NBA Championship took a winding path through the G League.

 Travin Thibodeaux’s averages from last season don’t exactly jump off of the page (6.1 points, 5.6 rebounds), but he earned rave reviews for his screen-setting and dirty work with the Mad Ants.